FabianMaeurer/TensorCategories.jl/docs/src/Interface/SimpleObjects.md

 ## Example: Modular group representations

 For a finite group $G$ and a field $k$, finite-dimensional
-$k$-representations form a finite-length abelian category.
-When the characteristic of $k$ divides $|G|$, this category need not be semisimple.
+$k$-representations form a finite abelian category: they are the finite-dimensional modules over the finite-dimensional group algebra $kG$.
-TensorCategories.jl converts representations over finite fields to GAP modules.
-It uses GAP's MeatAxe routines `MTX.IsIrreducible` and `MTX.CollectedFactors` to test simplicity and compute composition factors; see [gapmanual2026; §§69.5 and 69.7](@cite).
+In particular, every such representation has finite length.
+TensorCategories.jl converts the representation below to a GAP module and uses GAP's MeatAxe routines `MTX.IsIrreducible` and `MTX.CollectedFactors` to test simplicity and compute composition factors; see [gapmanual2026; §§69.5 and 69.7](@cite).
 These algorithms use the action matrices of the module, not merely its endomorphism algebra.